Perez Art Museum Miami at night

 Museum of Contemporary Art

-DESCRIPTION: This 23,000 square foot venue opened in 1996 to discover new artists, showcase works by contemporary masters and American cultural heritage; presents 8 to 10 exhibitions annually in the gallery’s nave-like space with moveable walls and barrel-vaulted ceiling — window light fills the gallery with a soft look; an outdoor art court is used for evening film screenings; a large palm tree-lined plaza and reflecting pool create a dramatic entrance
+DESCRIPTION: This 23,000-square-foot venue opened in 1996 to discover new artists, and showcase works by contemporary masters and American cultural heritage.
+This art museum presents 8 to 10 exhibitions annually in the gallery’s nave-like space with moveable walls and barrel-vaulted ceiling — window light fills the gallery with a soft look; an outdoor art court is used for evening film screenings; a large palm tree-lined plaza and reflecting pool create a dramatic entrance.

 ADMISSION: Adults $5, Students and Seniors w/ ID $3, age 12 and under enter FREE